 Step 5: Deploy your app

-When you’re satisfied with your servers, click the Start Deployment button.
+When you’re satisfied with your configuration, click the Start Deployment button.
 During the build and deployment process you can view the log to see what’s happening behind the scenes.

 You can also close the window and come back later.
 We will email you once the application is deployed (or if it fails).